jcjorel/ec2-spot-converter/README.md

 The tool can preserve the target group registrations of the converted instance.

-The feature is enabled by setting option `--check-targetgroups` with either a list of target group ARNs to inspect or '*' that means all target groups in the account and region.
+The feature is enabled by setting option `--check-targetgroups` with either a list of target group ARNs to inspect or the wildcard character `'*'` that means all target groups in the account and region.
 As an account can contain up to 3000 target groups and induce long processing times, the feature is disabled by default.

 Optionaly, the tool can wait for the newly created instance to be in healthy state in all participating target groups with the `--wait-for-tg-health` setting.